mvdnbrk/laravel-mix-docs/css-preprocessors.md

 mix.standaloneSass('resources/sass/app.scss', 'public/css');
 ```

-> **Note:** If you are using standaloneSass while watching for file changes with `npm run watch` then you will need to prefix imported files with underscores in order to flag them as partials (e.g. _header.scss, _alert.scss).
+> {note} If you are using standaloneSass while watching for file changes with `npm run watch` then you will need to prefix imported files with underscores in order to flag them as partials (e.g. _header.scss, _alert.scss).
 Failing to do this will result in Sass compilation errors and/or extraneous CSS files.